Optimality Guarantees for Particle Belief Approximation of POMDPs: Particle Belief MDP Approximation Guarantees

 \subsection{Sparse Particle Filter Tree (Sparse-PFT)}

-By utilizing the results in \cref{thm:pomdp-qvalue} and \cref{thm:pomdp-grand}, we can promote a sampling-based MDP planning algorithm Upper Confidence Tree (UCT) into Sparse Particle Filter Tree (Sparse-PFT) and retain similar convergence guarantees for the POMDP \cite{kocsis2006bandit,bjarnason2009lower,shah2020nonasymptotic}.
-This results in a simple algorithm that is simple to implement, and enjoys both theoretical guarantees and practicality.
+By utilizing the results in \cref{thm:pomdp-qvalue} and \cref{thm:pomdp-grand}, we can promote a variant of sampling-based MDP planning algorithm Upper Confidence Tree (UCT), Sparse UCT \cite{bjarnason2009lower}, into Sparse Particle Filter Tree (Sparse-PFT) and retain similar convergence guarantees for the POMDP \cite{kocsis2006bandit,bjarnason2009lower,shah2020nonasymptotic}.
+This results in an algorithm that is simple to implement, and enjoys both theoretical guarantees and high performance in practice.

-The core of Sparse-PFT is the \textsc{Simulate} function defined in \cref{alg:spt} that is called repeatedly to construct the tree.
-The set of global variables for Sparse-PFT includes the same global variables used for Sparse Sampling-$\omega$ with the addition of $n$, the number of tree search queries, and $c_\textsc{UCB}$, the Upper Confidence Bound critical factor that determines the amount of exploration.
-The \textsc{Simulate} function is analogous to the function of the same name from UCT \cite{kocsis2006bandit,bjarnason2009lower}, with the only difference being Sparse-PFT manages particle belief sets through \textsc{GenPF} rather than states directly.
+The entry point of Sparse-PFT is the \textsc{Plan} procedure which repeatedly calls the the \textsc{Simulate} procedure to construct the tree and choose an action.
+Both of these procedures are defined in \cref{alg:spt}.
+The set of global variables for Sparse-PFT includes the same global variables used for Sparse Sampling-$\omega$ with the addition of $n$, the number of tree search queries, and $c_\textsc{UCB}$ and $\beta_\textsc{UCB}$, the polynomial Upper Confidence Bound parameters that determine the amount of exploration in \cref{line:ucb} \citep{shah2020nonasymptotic}.
+The \textsc{Simulate} function is analogous to the function of the same name from UCT \cite{kocsis2006bandit,bjarnason2009lower}, with the only difference being that Sparse-PFT manages particle belief sets through \textsc{GenPF} (defined in \cref{alg:ssw}) rather than states directly.

 In the above algorithm definition, $C(\cdot)$ represents the list of children nodes, $N(\cdot)$ the number of visits to the node, $Q(\cdot)$ the estimated $Q$-value at the node, and $c_{\textsc{UCB}}$ the Upper Confidence Bound exploration parameter.
 These lists are all implicitly initialized to 0 or $\emptyset$.
 The \textsc{Rollout} procedure is an optional heuristic that runs a simulation with a heuristic rollout policy for $d$ steps to estimate the value, while avoiding building a large computation tree at each step of simulation.